sorgerlab/famplex/README.md

 * ```entities.csv```.
 A registry of the families and complexes defined in the FamPlex namespace.

+* ```descriptions.tsv```.
+Descriptions and citations of some entities.
+Contains three columns: the FamPlex name, comma separated reference CURIEs, and a textual description.

 * ```grounding_map.csv```.
 Explicit mapping of text strings to identifiers in biological databases.